mbogden/galaxyJSPAM/notes.md

   - automatic pattern recognition
   - wndchrm

-- Rework run folder organization
+- Rework run folder organization  ( in-prog )
   - How essential is it to keep sdss# and run# in particle file name?
   - add 'pts.txt' to end instead of '.txt'
   - change '.' to 'underscore' for clarity in jspamcli.py
   - info file assumed #particles is set once created
   - consider adding paramFile name next to image name in info file instead of relying on image name.

-- Convert things to hdf5 format to condense space?
-	-  NOPE!
-Worse than zipping.

 - Consider using native c/c++ binary floating point data maybe

-- Consider making a file listing directories the other programs can read to know where output directories, source files, exe files, etc are
+- Consider making a file listing directories the other programs can read to know where output directories, source files, exe files, etc are ( in-prog )

 - Modify to run on cluster.
-  - jspam
+  - jspam  ( done )
-  - image creation
+  - image creation ( in-prog )
   - difference code
   - image parameter